leongarc/CS4800_PROJECT/README.md

 Progress Page - This is where you'll find your weight progress.
 You can see where you stand depending on the meals you’ve eaten and your weight progression.

+Home PAge - Recommend a list of meals to eat to satisfy Daily Calorie intake using TF-IDF, and other methods

 ## Roadmap
 EatWellPal end goal is to provide personalized meal suggestions via machine learning.